mcaceresb/stata-power/README.md

 Various notes and Stata programs to aid in power analysis.

 I write the notes mainly to explain to myself how to write `power_reg` and `simci`.
-The former can compute parametric power with clustering and stratification.
-The latter can simulate it.
+The former can compute [parametric power with clustering and stratification](https://github.com/mcaceresb/stata-power/blob/master/notes/power-clustered-notes.pdf).
+The latter can [simulate it](https://github.com/mcaceresb/stata-power/blob/master/notes/power-simulation-notes.pdf).
 I wrote them mainly because I could not figure out how to do either for the simple (OLS) case with built-in Stata commands.

 Requirements
 ------------

 I only have access to Stata 13.1, so I impose that to be the minimum.
 The command is really simple, however, so I would not be surprised if it worked with earlier versions.
+The exception would be the `fast` option, which was compiled using C and v2.0 of the Stata Plugin Interface (SPI).
+This might be tied to Stata 13.1.
+See how to recompile below.

 Installation
 ------------